 On the Connection Managers page, select an appropriate file connection.

-On the ComponentProperties page assign all needed properties (delimiters, qualifier, etc) and then click on the Refresh button.
+On the ComponentProperties page, assign all needed properties (delimiters, qualifier, etc) and then click on the Refresh button.
 This will generate output columns by parsing the first data row and extracting its number of columns and their eventual names.

-After columns have been added their metadata (data types, length, etc) can be defined on the Input and Output Properties page.
+After output columns have been added, their metadata (data types, length, etc) can be defined on the Input and Output Properties page.

-Error and truncation dispositions for output columns and only truncations for the main output can also be set on this page.
-These would determine whether supported errors would cause the execution to stop, redirect or ignore failing rows.
+Error and truncation settings for output columns and truncation settings for the main output, can also be set on the Input and Output Properties page.
+The settings would determine whether supported errors would cause the execution to stop, redirect or ignore failing rows.

-Once output columns are added to the component the Reset button will not have effect.
-To rebuild the columns after changes, remove all the output columns and then click Reset again.
+Once output columns have been added and the metadata has been defined, you cannot use the Refresh button to rebuild the columns.
+To rebuild the columns, remove all the output columns and then click the Refresh button again.

 Using existing Flat File Connection Managers

-If your package contains existing flat file connection managers or it seems easier to define a specific flat file format in the Flat File Connection Manager editor, that way configured connection managers can simply be translated into the new component (Delimited File Reader).
+If your package contains an existing Flat File connection manager or you prefer to define a flat file formatted using the Flat File connection manager, you can modify the connection managers or it seems easier to define a specific flat file format in the Flat File Connection Manager editor to work with the new component (Delimited File Reader).

-Here are the steps for that:
+To modify the Flat File connection manager:

-Make sure the package contains a flat file connection manager to base the new component on.
+Make sure the package contains a flat file connection manager.

-When dropping the new component to the design surface the following dialog will show up:
+Add the new component to the design surface.
+The following dialog appears.

-Select an appropriate connection manager and the flat file properties and columns will get copied from the connection manager to the added component.
+Select an appropriate Flat File connection manager by selecting the Infer the component metadata from an existing Flat File Connection Manager option.
+The flat file properties and columns are copied from the connection manager to the new component.

-In most cases, this way configured component will be ready to use after it gets dropped.
+The new component is now ready to use.

-In addition to copying the properties and columns this utility will also create a new file connection and assign it a file from the original connection manager.
+In addition to copying the flat file properties and columns, the Add Delimited File Reader Component dialog also creates a new file connection and assigns it a file from the original connection manager.

 Note: The custom UI is not available yet for this component.
 Instead of the custom UI a message box would show up and ask users to start the advanced editor.
 Unfortunately, there was no way to redirect this UI automatically.